What is valganciclovir hydrochloride?

 Where can I find more information about valganciclovir hydrochloride?

-- Recommendations on the HIV-related uses of valganciclovir hydrochloride, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents, prepared by the , the , and the HIV Medicine Association of the Diseases Society of America.
+- Recommendations on the HIV-related uses of valganciclovir hydrochloride, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in Children with and Exposed to HIV.

-The above Patient Version drug summary is based on the following FDA label(s): Powder (for solution), tablet (film coated).
+- This Patient Version drug summary is based on the following FDA label(s): Powder (for solution), tablet (film coated).
+The Patient Package Insert and Instructions For Use include information for people taking valganciclovir hydrochloride.